 Make sure you have a flu jab every year.
 It’s free if you're 65 or over, a carer or have certain health conditions.
-For the 2020/21 flu season it will be available for free to more groups of people, including those aged 50 to 64 and households of people on the shielded patient list due to the coronavirus pandemic.
+For the 2020/21 flu season it will be available for free to more groups of people because of the coronavirus (COVID-19) pandemic, including households of people on the shielded patient list.
 Although it can’t prevent coronavirus, it can help protect you from severe complications of flu, such as pneumonia.

 It's best to get the jab as early as possible during autumn, before the winter flu season.
 Contact your GP or ask your local pharmacist to arrange one.

 If you are over 65, you are also eligible for a pneumo jab which helps protect against pneumonia, meningitis and septicaemia.
 This is usually a one-off jab.